scozzard/middleware-evaluation/README.md

 **via the IDE**

 Simply opening the solution and running the application in Visual Studio 2022 with any of the profile.

+### View Deployed App

+The app is currently deployed in my GCP instance (Cloud Run).

+- [click here](https://evaluation-bvxeantrgq-ue.a.run.app/swagger/index.html) to view the swagger documentation.
+- [click here](https://evaluation-bvxeantrgq-ue.a.run.app/v1/companies/1) to access the `/companies` endpoint directly.